 - JAPA 132 or JAPA 112.
 You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
 Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
+Please list any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

 - JAPA 211

 - Suitable for students who have completed 4-5 years of Japanese language study at secondary school.

 - Genki II second edition, by Eri Banno and others, 2011Tobira: gateway to advanced Japanese, by Mayumi Oka and others, 2009